Swamiji TV

 How can we reach the Supreme?

-"You have not learned that much.
-Only from the Vedas have you learned this.
-But the whole Vedas are the Himalayas."
+"You have not learned even that much.
+Only this you have learned from the Vedas.
+But the entire Vedas are the Himalayas."

 This text is transcribed and grammar corrected by AI.
 If in doubt what was actually said in the recording, use the transcript to double click the desired cue.
 This will position the recording in most cases just before the sentence is uttered.